We are so happy to announce the opening of Tstreet Pomona out of Cal Poly Pomona!

 Read more about Tstreet HERE.

-Tstreet Pomona will be overseen and directed by Taylor Rosas, gold medal winning coach and member of the Tstreet Leadership Team.
-We will be fielding teams in all age divisions 12U – 18U, as well as our popular Tweens program.
-Prepare for club tryouts at our Tryout Preparation Clinics, running from July 15th through the end of September!
-All Clinics and Club Practices will be run out of the Darlene May Gym on the Cal Poly Pomona Campus at 3801 W. Temple Avenue, Pomona, CA 91768
+Tstreet Pomona is overseen and directed by Taylor Rosas, gold medal winning coach and member of the Tstreet Leadership Team.
+We are fielding teams in all age divisions, as well as our popular Tweens program.
+All Clinics and Club Practices are run out of the Darlene May Gym on the Cal Poly Pomona Campus at 3801 W. Temple Avenue, Pomona, CA 91768

 For Questions, please contact the Tstreet Office at 949.305.8083 ext.
 100 or email email@example.com